 The roto-microscope allows controlling the position of a simple USB microscope around the sample.
 This allows to take accurate pictures from different angles and not just from the top as in the traditional microscopes.
 This is not a new idea as there are professional microscopes.
 However, this device means to be affordable for a student and still provides some similar results and a lot of fun in building it.
 Other similar and excellent OpenSource projects are available (see, for example, the Ladybug microscope, the Lego microscope, and the OpenScan project), our project adds an additional option and I hope that you enjoy making it as we did!

 If you find it an interesting device then instructions on how to build it are on our Instructable.

 We have published for the first time a project on Instructables: a website specialised in publishing interesting DIY projects by an effervescent community of makers and educators.

-I also just realized that the Instructable was reviewed in the Arduino blog site by the Arduino team!
+I also just realized that the Instructable was reviewed on the Arduino blog site by the Arduino team!

-In this new series of post, I will report the slides of some of the seminar/lessons that I have delivered in the past years.
-Some of the information are updated but still there are a wealth of useful information.
-In some case, I have also addition description of the slides contents for other you can refer to other post or the original paper that I descrive my research results.
+In this new series of posts, I will report the slides of some of the seminars/lessons that I have delivered in the past years.
+Some of the information is updated but still, there is a wealth of useful information.
+In some cases, I have also added descriptions of the contents of the slides for others you can refer to other posts or the original paper that I describe my research results.

-I hope you enjoy them and rememebr to add your feedback and to subscribe to have email notifications about my new blog posts.
+I hope you enjoy them and remember to add your feedback and to subscribe to have email notifications about my new blog posts.

 This year, your Highness, we will be featuring square eggs.
 Peter Carl Fabergé